Water Conservation

 It might seem like we have an abundance of water here on the ‘wet’ coast, so it’s easy to take our water supply for granted.
 Despite our rainy winters, fresh water is a limited and precious resource in the summer.
 With a growing population in the Comox Valley and a warming climate, water conservation is more important than ever.

-Comox Valley water system users consume over 8 billion litres a year - about a third of which is simply flushed down the toilet or washed down a drain.
+In 2023 Comox Valley water system users set a record high and consumed over 10 billion litres of water - about a third of which was simply flushed down the toilet or washed down a drain.
 In the summer, daily water use can reach as high as 1,300 litres per person a day.
 Our water consumption almost triples during the summer months as a result of outdoor water use, like lawn and garden watering.

 Thankfully, there are many ways we can curb our home water consumption, from shorter showers to drought-resistant landscaping.
 Try some of the following tips to reduce your household’s water consumption: